 As was mentioned earlier, the dress code depends on which casino you are visiting and also what time of day it is, so it is always best to check with the casino what their rules are regarding attire.
 Moat casinos do accept more casual dress during the day but the night-time is great for dressing to impress.

-Some casino games will require you to use hand signals to show everyone you want to play your hand – this especially applies to blackjack.
-Learning them off by heart will make life a lot easier for both you and the dealer.
+Some casino games require you to use hand signals to show everyone you want to play your hand – this especially applies to blackjack.
+Learning them off by heart will make life a lot easier for you and the dealer.

-Don’t drink too much whilst you are at the table, it’s a bad look for you and it isn’t any fun for those around you either.
-Drinking responsibly is the way to go which will keep your time gambling fun and stress free.
+Don’t drink too much whilst you are at the table, it’s a bad look for you, and it isn’t any fun for those around you either.
+Drinking responsibly is the way to go which will keep your time gambling fun and stress-free.

 When it comes to handling your cards there are a lot of different rules during a game.
 Some of them you don’t want to break as they will be noticed and mentioned by the dealer.
-If the cards are dealt face down only touch them with one hand – Do not bend your cards or put drinks on them – In some games the cards are dealt face up, if you are playing a game like this never touch your cards.
+If the cards are dealt face down only touch them with one hand – Do not bend your cards or put drinks on them – In some games, the cards are dealt face up, if you are playing a game like this never touch your cards.

 Other Things to do in Las Vegas

-Even though Las Vegas is known for its amazing nightlife and lavish casino-resorts there is a lot more to do besides partying and gambling.
+Even though Las Vegas is known for its amazing nightlife and lavish casino resorts there is a lot more to do besides partying and gambling.
 There are so many brilliant alternative excursions or activities to try that it would be a shame not to add some of them to your itinerary.

 Red Rock Canyon is located only 17 miles from the Strip and is a perfect contrast to the hustle and bustle of Sin City.
-Tourists can book a SUV tour which will get them up close and personal with the landscape’s characteristic bright red cliffs.
+Tourists can book an SUV tour which will get them up close and personal with the landscape’s characteristic bright red cliffs.

-Another great sight-seeing opportunity is the Hoover Dam which is one of the world’s most impressive engineering feats of our times.
-Just a few miles outside Las Vegas will bring you to the Hoover Dam and you can combine your daytrip with a wonderfully relaxing cruise on Lake Mead.
+Another great sightseeing opportunity is the Hoover Dam which is one of the world’s most impressive engineering feats of our times.
+Just a few miles outside Las Vegas will bring you to the Hoover Dam, and you can combine your day trip with a wonderfully relaxing cruise on Lake Mead.